Ding Xiangqun

-Ding Xiangqun (丁向群 (Dīng Xiàngqún); born June 1965) is a Chinese economist and politician currently serving as head of the Organization Department of the CCP Anhui Provincial Committee.
-She previously served as vice chairwoman of Guangxi and before that, vice governor of the China Development Bank.
+Ding Xiangqun (丁向群 (Dīng Xiàngqún); born June 1965) is a Chinese economist and politician, currently serving as party secretary of the People's Insurance Company of China.
+She previously served as head of the Organization Department of the CCP Anhui Provincial Committee, vice chairwoman of Guangxi and before that, and vice governor of the China Development Bank.

-Ding is a representative of the 20th National Congress of the Chinese Communist Party and an alternate member of the 20th Central Committee of the Chinese Communist Party.
+Ding is a representative of the 20th National Congress of the Chinese Communist Party and a member of the 20th Central Committee of the Chinese Communist Party.

 Biography

 Ding was born in Huaiyin Special District (now Huai'an), Jiangsu, in June 1965.
 In 1983, she entered the Renmin University of China, where she majored in economic management.

 After graduating in 1987, she was assigned to the Agricultural Bank of China.
 In August 1993, she was transferred to the Bank of China, where she stayed for almost 20 years.
 She joined the Chinese Communist Party (CCP) in May 1999.
 In January 2013, she became deputy general manager of China Taiping Insurance Group, but having held the position for only two and a half years.
 In July 2015, she was promoted to vice governor of the China Development Bank.

 Ding began her political career in June 2017, when she was appointed vice chairwoman of Guangxi.

 Ding was appointed head of the Organization Department of the CCP Anhui Provincial Committee in September 2018 and was admitted to member of the Standing Committee of the CCP Anhui Provincial Committee, the province's top authority.

+In October 2022, she was elected as an alternate of the 20th Central Committee of the Chinese Communist Party.
+In July 2024, the 3rd plenary session of the 20th CCP Central Committee confirmed the promoted her as a member of the Central Committee.

+On 18 July 2024, she became a member of the 20th Central Committee of the Chinese Communist Party.
+In October 2024, she was appointed party secretary of the People's Insurance Company of China, succeeding Wang Tingke.